-The Niagara County Sheriff's Office received a \$20,000 grant in 2022 to pay for staff overtime and training.
+The Niagara County Sheriff's Office received a \$20,000 grant in 2023 to pay for staff overtime and training.
 The Sheriff's Office Stolen Vehicle Task Force includes deputies, supervisors and investigators tasked with reviewing cases, trends, and field intelligence to combat theft and fraud.
-The sheriff's office continues to collaborate with other law enforcement agencies to reduce theft and fraud throughout Western New York.
+The Sheriff's Office continues to collaborate with other law enforcement agencies to reduce theft and fraud throughout Western New York.

-The Niagara County Sheriff's Office Motor Vehicle Theft and Insurance Fraud Task Force, with road patrol deputies and investigators from the Criminal Investigation Bureau, continued to work diligently to curb motor vehicle theft, larcenies of vehicle parts and accessories, and insurance fraud in 2022.
-Despite these efforts, the number of reported vehicle thefts doubled, and incidences of auto stripping and larcenies from vehicles also increased significantly.
+The Niagara County Sheriff's Office Motor Vehicle Theft and Insurance Fraud Task Force, with road patrol deputies and investigators from the Criminal Investigation Bureau, continued to work diligently to curb motor vehicle theft, larcenies of vehicle parts and accessories, and insurance fraud in 2023.
+Despite these efforts, the Kia Challenge and thefts of older model Chevys has increased throughout the year.